 b.
 The Presbytery, after consulting with the Synod, may terminate the services of the Executive Presbyter pursuant to SAM 8.12.13.2.
 In the same manner, the Synod, after consulting with the Presbytery, may terminate the employment of the Executive Presbyter.
 If the Synod elects to terminate the employment of the Executive Presbyter, but the presbytery-elects to continue his/her services, the Synod will continue to provide personnel services for a reasonable amount of time to the Presbytery under this Agreement until the Presbytery can make arrangements to provide for its own human resource management.
 The timeline for the transition of these responsibilities shall be negotiated between the Presbytery and the Synod.
-However, the Presbytery will immediately become the employer of record for the Executive Presbyter as of the effective date of termination of employment from the Synod.
-Upon acknowledging in writing or receiving written notice of the effective date of termination of employment by the Synod, the Presbytery agrees to assume all subsequent liability for the Executive Presbyter from and after that effective date.
+However, the Presbytery will immediately become the employer of record for the Executive Presbyter as of the effective date of termination of employment by the Synod, the Presbytery agrees to assume all subsequent liability for the Executive Presbyter from and after that effective date.

-If either the Presbytery or the Synod shall terminate the services of the Executive Presbyter, the

-Executive Presbyter shall have the right to request a hearing according to SAM 8.12.13.2, to be held by the terminating party.
+If either the Presbytery or the Synod shall terminate the services of the Executive Presbyter, the Executive Presbyter shall have the right to request a hearing according to SAM 8.12.13.2, to be held by the terminating party.
 If both parties to this Agreement terminate the services of the Executive Presbyter, and he/she asks for a hearing, a joint hearing will be held by both the Synod and the Presbytery.